openedx/edx-documentation/en_us/students/source/SFD_credit_courses/online_proctoring_rules_students.rst

 refer to the free Demo Course on edX.org, where they can configure and experience a sample proctored exam.

-As with other ID-verified assessments and exams, students will be asked to establish their identity during the proctored exam process by supplying a government-issued photo ID with a full name that matches the name they used to register on edX.org.
+As with other ID-verified assessments and exams, learners will be asked to establish their identity during the proctored exam process by supplying a government-issued photo ID with a full name that matches the name they used to register on edX.org.

+.. note:: If you require additional time or any specific accommodations or exemptions to the exam policies in order to complete a proctored exam, contact your instructor or edX Support.

 *****************************